 To put the article in context, it’s important to know that this was a front-page news story (below the fold) in the very first issue of the Reporter ever published.
 It appeared in vol. 1, no. 1 on 28 October 1964.
+The article originated with the news service of the bishops’ conference, so it may also have been published in other outlets.

 The purpose of the short article is to describe what the Mass might look like after implementation of the reforms mandated by Sacrosanctum Concilium (SC).
 At the time the article ran, the Sacred Congregation of Rites had just published Inter Oecumenici (26 September 1964), the first of five instructions on the right application of SC.
 The other four instructions include: